-Here are some easy tips, which I elaborate on later, to improve your performance at almost anything.
+Here are some easy tips to improve your performance at almost anything.

 - How you practice makes a big difference.
 You need to think about feedback loops, deliberate practice, and working in chunks.